 For shorties like me – and probably for most average-height ladies too – even chunkier ankle boots can work with skirts and dresses as long as they’re above the knee.
 Showing more leg makes your legs look longer, but let’s keep it decent, shall we?

-Keep in mind: This shorter-is-better rule applies mainly to more causal boots, meaning ones with wider openings and chunky heels.
+Keep in mind: This shorter-is-better rule applies mainly to more casual boots, meaning ones with wider openings and chunky heels.
 A dressier ankle boot (like I’m wearing in the last photo in this post) is likely to work well with any length skirt!

 In case it hasn’t sunk in yet, making your legs look long and lean is pretty much my main piece of advice for pulling off these tricksy little shoes.
 Dark leggings are one of the most lengthening and leaning kinds of legwear I know of.
 In the photo on the left, I’m even wearing them with flat ankle boots.